CRM Dashboard for Automotive Dealerships

 How might we…

-How might we help dealership teams streamline their daily operations through a centralized and intuitive dashboard?
+Help dealership teams streamline their daily operations through a centralized and intuitive dashboard?

-How might we enable better visibility and alignment across departments through a shared performance tracking tool?
+Enable better visibility and alignment across departments through a shared performance tracking tool?

-Stakeholder Interview: Sales Manager
+User Interview: Sales Manager Insights

 Define the persona